aminsource/hoomanamini/README.md

 ## Using Docker

 1. [Install Docker](https://docs.docker.com/get-docker/) on your machine.
-1. Build your container: `docker build -t nextjs-docker .`
+1. Build your container: `docker build -t hoomanamini .`
-1. Run your container: `docker run -p 3000:3000 nextjs-docker`
+1. Run your container: `docker run -d -p 3000:3000 hoomanamini`

 You can view your images created with `docker images`.